The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Evolution of ions

 By the end of the simulation at $z=2.7$ the covering fraction is predominantly due to the surviving dense clumps, often associated with the constituent galaxies of the protocluster.
-We see this in Fig.~\ref{fig:MgIIHist}, which shows the evolution of the area covered by a given column density within 500\,kpc of the halo, normalised by the total area of the halo.
-At the densest end, above $N_{\mathrm{Mg\,II}} \gtrsim 10^{14}$\,cm$^{-2}$, the coverage remains largely unchanged with time, as the feedback is not powerful enough to disrupt the densest clumps.
-In the range $10^{11}\lesssim N_{\mathrm{Mg\,II}} \lesssim 10^{13}$\,cm$^{-2}$---generally considered to be strong absorbers---the fraction of sight-lines particularly drops after the merger and activation of radio mode feedback at $z \lesssim 3$.
-Throughout the evolution of this halo, we see a general trend of intermediate columns becoming less frequent, with Mg\,\textsc{ii} further ionised and distributed throughout the hot halo.
-What Mg\,\textsc{ii} remains becomes increasingly clumpier as the protocluster develops into a young galaxy cluster.
+We see this in Fig.~\ref{fig:MgIIHist}, which shows the evolution of the area covered by a given column density within 250\,kpc of the halo centre, normalised by the total area within that radius.
+At the densest end, above $N_{\mathrm{Mg\,II}} \gtrsim 10^{15}$\,cm$^{-2}$, the coverage remains largely unchanged with time, as the feedback is not powerful enough to disrupt the densest clumps.
+The only notable change at these very high columns is during the merger, where dense Mg\,\textsc{ii} is significantly enhanced.
+At lower columns, in the range $10^{11}\lesssim N_{\mathrm{Mg\,II}} \lesssim 10^{13}$\,cm$^{-2}$ the fraction of sight-lines particularly drops after the merger and activation of radio-mode feedback at $z \lesssim 3$.